patrickjohnson3/typing/README.md

 ## Custom Drills

-Eventually, I will include some custom drills for gtypist using ChatGPT.
+Eventually, I will include some workin custom drills for gtypist using ChatGPT.
 Haven't figured out the correct syntax yet.